Charles François Dumouriez: Political career

 At the outbreak of the Revolution, seeing the opportunity for carving out a new career, he went to Paris, where he joined the Jacobin Club.
+In 1790, Dumouriez was appointed French military advisor to the newly established United Belgium States and remained dedicated to the cause of an independent Belgian Republic.
+In 1791 he was sent to the coast.
 The death of Mirabeau, to whose fortunes he had attached himself, proved a great blow.
 However, opportunity arose again when, in his capacity as a lieutenant-general and the commandant of Nantes, he offered to march to the assistance of the National Constituent Assembly after the royal family's unsuccessful flight to Varennes.
 Minister of War, Louis Lebègue Duportail, promoted Dumouriez from president of the War Council to major-general in June 1791 and attached him to the Twelfth Division, which was commanded by General Jacques Alexis de Verteuil.

 He then attached himself to the Girondist party and, on 15 March 1792, became the French minister of foreign affairs.
-Dumouriez was very friendly with Armand Gensonné according to Robespierre.
-In 1790, Dumouriez was appointed French military advisor to the newly established independent Belgian government and remained dedicated to the cause of an independent Belgian Republic.
-He then selected Lebrun-Tondu as his first officer for Belgian and Liégeois affairs.
+In March 1792 selected Lebrun-Tondu as his first officer for Belgian and Liégeois affairs.
 The relationship between the Girondists and Dumouriez was not based on ideology, but rather based on the practical benefit it gave to both parties.
 Dumouriez needed people in the Legislative Assembly to support him, and the Girondists needed a general to give them legitimacy in the army.
-He played a major part in the declaration of war against Austria (20 April), and he planned an attack on Tournai and the invasion of the Austrian Netherlands.
+He played a major part in the declaration of war against Austria (20 April), and he ordered General Dillon, commander of Lille, to attack Tournai, and the invasion of the Austrian Netherlands.
 His foreign policy was greatly influenced by Jean-Louis Favier.
 Favier had called for France to break its ties with Austria.